newbpydev/valentines-17-2022/README.md

 ## Overview

-This is my solution to the Valentine's Challenge for the 16th of January, 2022.
+This is my solution to the Valentine's Challenge for the 17th of January, 2022.
-It is a small project that interacts with the users to display a valentines text and it will will fix the uppercases and the lowercases in an animated way.
+It is a small project that interacts with the users that displays a list of emojis and the programs has to filter out the duplicates.
+I wanted to try new things, so I added many mouse events and combination of those to get the desired results. the project is about 70% done, I wanted to add more functionality but overall I am very impressed on what is possible so far.

 ### Screenshot